Grasple is unique in providing support for Linear Algebra.

 Depending on the question, you can use the Number or Equation type.

-- Use Number in case you want to allow numeric approximations. (ie: 2.892)
+- Use Number type in case you want to allow numeric approximations. (ie: 2.892)

-Note: please pay attention to how you ask a question here.
+Please pay attention to how you ask a question here.
 Instead of saying: provide all the eigenvalues and corresponding eigenvectors, ask: please give a eigenvector and then enter all the eigenvalues as additional correct answers.
-Learn how to add additional answers here.
+Learn how to add extra answers for math exercises here.

 You can also add subquestions, meaning that you can first ask the learner to provide one of the eigenvalues and then one of the eigenvectors.